 If you select another person's personal view, you will be able to view it, but not configure or edit it in any way.
 (You can, however, duplicate that person's view to use their view configuration for a new collaborative view or for a personal view of your own.)

-Note that you cannot make the only view in a table into a personal view.
+- You cannot make the only view in a table into a personal view.
 For every table, there must always be at least one collaborative grid view accessible to everyone in the workspace.